Cascading Losses in Reinsurance Networks: Network Liabilities

-where $B(\ell)$ is the diagonal matrix with 1-0 entries indicating which contracts are activated (i.e., have surpassed the deductible) under $\ell$.
+Define $B(\ell)$ as the $m\times m$ diagonal matrix with 1-0 entries indicating which contracts are activated (i.e., have surpassed the deductible) under $\ell$.
 Specifically, $B(\ell)_{ii} = 1$ if $(X\ell + s - d)_i \geq 0$ and 0 otherwise.
 We define a \textbf{$B$-constant set} to be the subset of the domain such that $B$ is a given constant value--i.e., the pre-image of a particular $B$.
+We will mostly work with $B$-constant sets, so we will refer to $B(\ell)$ as simply $B$.
+With this terminology, $\Phi$ is equivalent to

 Note that this $\Phi$ is nonnegative, monotone increasing (i.e, nondecreasing), and convex as it is the composition of an increasing affine function and a nonnegative, increasing convex function (pointwise maximum).
 This instance of the problem is similar to the problem considered in \citep{eisenberg01} but without a general upper bound.
 We solve it in similar ways but provide more direct proofs.